zalando/postgres-operator/docs/developer.md

 go test ./pkg/...
 ```

-In case if you need to debug your unit test, it's possible to use delve:
+In case if you need to debug your unit test, it's possible to use `delve`:

 ```bash
 dlv test ./pkg/util/retryutil/